sambeetpanda507/restaurant-backend/README.md

 # Restaurant-Backend

-### NOTE: Carefully read ".env_sample" and create a new ".env" file and add configure the environment variables.
+### NOTE: Carefully read ".env_sample" and create a new ".env" file and configure the environment variables.